-Take care with campfires - RV Travel
+Take care with campfires

 By Chris Dougherty

 Chris Dougherty is a certified RV technician and former professional fireman.
-Here is an article he wrote while he was serving as RVtravel.com’s technical editor.
+Here is an article he wrote about campfire safety while he was serving as RVtravel.com’s technical editor.

 Campfire safety is something I think most RVers are cognizant of but, as I have seen a number of burned awnings over the years, it’s worth mentioning here.